Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Don't limit your search to one location.
 A family might appear in Montreal-area parishes (Oka, Sainte-Anne-de-Bellevue, Lachine), Great Lakes missions (Michilimackinac, Sault Ste.
 Marie), and western posts (Red River, Prairie du Chien).
 Cast a wide geographic net.

-Mind the Gaps
+Mind the Gaps — and Check the Account Books

 Look for Legitimization Records

-When a voyageur married formally, children born "à la façon du pays" were often legitimized in the same ceremony.
+When a voyageur married formally, children born à la façon du pays were often legitimized in the same ceremony.
 These records can list multiple children at once, with ages that help reconstruct the family's timeline in the interior.

 Map the Journey